NCBI-Hackathons/ViruSpy/README.md

 For convenience, a [utility](https://github.com/NCBI-Hackathons/VirusCore/blob/master/get_refseq_viral_seqs.sh) has been provided to download the most recent release of RefSeq viral genomes from NCBI.
 The resulting FASTA file can be used as the reference file for ViruSpy.

-Once Magic-BLAST returns all of the virus-like sequences in the SRA sample, these sequences are assembled into contigs using the MEGAHIT software.
+Once Magic-BLAST returns all of the virus-like sequences in the SRA sample, they are assembled into contigs using the MEGAHIT software.

 Contigs are verified as viral sequences through two methods: Glimmer3 predicts open reading frames within the contigs and RPS-tBLASTn predicts conserved protein domains.
 Output files from both of these methods are combined to identify a set of high confidence viral contigs.